adrianmaciuc/playwright-framework/README.md

 #### 3.2 Playwright globalSetup file

-The global setup file (`globalSetup.ts`) checks if environment variables used for config are setup properly both for local and CI.
+Create a global setup file (`globalSetup.ts`) in your `/tests` folder.
+This checks if environment variables used for config are setup properly both for local and CI.
 It can perform other test runs related configurations that you can easily add inside the `setup()` function.
 You can do here test-data, environment related setup or others.
 This file is also a dependency for all tests.
 It runs first before all tests and if it fails, then no tests are run.

 --